Axyl-Repos/axyl-pkgbuild/README.md

 ## Workflow (WIP)

-The package update system for `axyl-3party-repo` and `axyl-repo` has been Dockerized.
+The package update system for the three repositories has been Dockerized and automated through GitHub Actions.

-Every week, an [action](./.github/workflows/update-repo-3party.yml) in GitHub Actions will build the 3rd-party packages, and commit and push to the package repo.
-The action may also be triggered manually.
+Periodically, [workflows](./.github/workflows/) in GitHub Actions will build each repo's packages, and commit and push to their respective package repos.
+The workflows may also be triggered manually.

 The actions utilize a specialized Docker image built from this repo's [Dockerfile](./Dockerfile).
 The actions require an API token named `API_TOKEN_GITHUB` for write access.

 In the 'Settings' page of this repo, you can add a new secret. `API_TOKEN_GITHUB` should be a personal API token you generate from [here](https://github.com/settings/tokens).

+## Schedule

+- **Every 3rd day of the month:** - 3rd Party Repo, Local Repo
+- **Every Monday:** - Core Repo